FAQ for True Beginner Tennis For Women

 Q: How can I determine if a ball is out?

-A: A ball is considered out if it touches the ground outside of court boundaries; avoid hitting it before it touches the ground.
+A: A ball is considered out if it touches the ground outside of court boundaries (lines are part of the court and balls landing on the lines are in); avoid hitting it before it touches the ground.
 For a ball to be OUT it needs to touch the ground.
 Do not hit it - if you hit the ball before it makes contact with the ground, the point belongs to the opponent.
+Do not call the ball 'out' until it has hit the ground.

 Q: If the ball accidentally hits a foreign object (leaf, hair clip, another ball, etc.)